stefanache/using-tesseract-ocr-python/readMe.md

  The EAST text detector permit to detect the location of text in an image and then OCR it.

  So EAST improve the OCR.

+ OpenCV’s EAST text detector is a deep learning model, based on a novel architecture and training pattern.

+ It is capable of

+   (1) running at near real-time at 13 FPS on 720p images and (2) obtains state-of-the-art text detection accuracy.

  See EAST in this tutorial at https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/